clementpeihengtan/clement-tph/resume.md

 ### Bachelor of Science, Computer Science
 * **University of Minnesota - Twin Cities**
-* College of Science and Engineering, Junior
+* College of Science and Engineering, Senior

 ------------

 ## Skills

-I am experienced in C++, JavaScript, JQuery, HTML, CSS and PHP, familiar with Python, C, JAVA and SQL.
+I am experienced in C#, Java and JavaScript.
+I have been working with technologies like Microsoft Visual Studio, Microsoft Visual Studio, MySQL Workbench.

-I have been working with technologies like Microsoft Visual Studio, MySQL Workbench and Virtualbox.
+I also self learnt different JavaScript Framework, from Node.js, React.js, Express.js and D3.js.
+I have created IOS application and Web application using React.js which are available on my Github.

 Besides coding, I also do some photo editing and design using Adobe Photoshop CS6.